mmoreno1/ElectroPredictor/README.md

 3. Execute **main.py**
 4. The .csv with the results will be created at the **Results** folder.
 ## Additional information
 The test sets used for the model validation are also supplied in the **TestSets** folder.
+You can test ElectroPredictor by copying one of the files to the main.py directory.
+- test_M7.sdf is the test set with just the charged molecules.
+- test_M8.sdf is the test set with just the neutral molecules.
+- test_GM.sdf is the complete test set.
 ## References
 - García-Jacas, C. R., Marrero-Ponce, Y., Vivas-Reyes, R., Suárez-Lezcano, J., Martinez-Rios, F., Terán, J. E., & Aguilera-Mendoza, L. (2020).
 Distributed and multicore QuBiLS-MIDAS software v2.0: Computing chiral, fuzzy, weighted and truncated geometrical molecular descriptors based on tensor algebra.
 Journal of Computational Chemistry, 41(12), 1209–1227. https://doi.org/10.1002/jcc.26167
 - Nina Jeliazkova.
 (2017). ideaconsult/appdomain: ambit-appdomain v2.0.0 (ambit_appdomain-2.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.265119